 In addition, you’ll sit a short question paper to confirm your understanding of the subject.
 You must pass both the practical assessment and the question paper to gain your certificate.

-After passing the course, you’ll receive your certificate, which is valid for 3 years.
+After passing the course, you’ll receive your certificates, which are valid for 3 years.

 All our First Aid qualifications, including the Forestry First Aid module are OFQUAL regulated, qualifications provide under Highfield Qualifications & NucoPlus